ojaraa/frontend-mentor-countries-api-challenge/README.md

 - How to search and filter from an API
 - How to make use of useParams to pass a parameter
 - How to work with APIs
+- How to toggle dark mode and light mode with tailwind css in react

 ## Author